srkuleo/noteset/README.md

 ## Future updates and plans:

 - _Refactor dnd and add simple animations with autoanimate to exercises inside edit, creat and post workout page, workouts on home page.
-Add "warmup set" section in exercise card and workout to do form._
+Add switch button to choose between archived and current workouts on home page utilizing searchParams._

 - _Finish logs page UI - add search and filter option to display workouts with status: done or archived.
 Make a design similar to Barbers logs._